msk-mind/datasheets-for-datasets/clinical-data-mining/pathology_reports.md

 ## Notes <a name="notes"></a>

-1. MRNs are not zero padded, so they should not be matched to MRNs in other tables.
+1. MRNs are not zero padded, so they should not be matched to MRNs in other tables without applying zero-padding.
 2. A single MRN can have multiple IMPACT samples associated with it.
 3. Multiple IMPACT samples can be collected from a single procedure.
 4. Many samples may have both a regular accession number and a DMP accession number.